 Yes, all OLED TVs are compatible with at least HDR10 — the most common HDR format — while most offer support for HLG and Dolby Vision, too.

 For the vast majority of buyers, burn-in will not be a problem, but it can happen.
 When it occurs, it’s usually because someone has set their OLED TV to show a TV channel or a video game that has on-screen graphics that don’t move much or at all and left it there for many hours each day, for many days in a row.
-TV network logos, certain background color panels, or user-interface elements can all cause permanent image retention.
-If this sounds like something you’ll want to do with your TV, OLED may not be the best choice.

 Yes.
 OLED TVs are definitely expensive when compared to some other options, but their black levels, contrast, and color make for an awesome viewing experience.